Researchers at SDU can apply for computational resources on all the national HPC infrastructures.

 There are three type 2 HPC systems available at national level for SDU researchers:

 Researchers at SDU can apply for resources on one of the type 2 facilities by submitting an application form via our service desk.
+The hardware accessible to SDU users for a type 2 HPC project is shown in the table below.

 Type 3 – Large Memory HPC